michael2012z/BitBible/markdown/KJV/files/Isa.md

 3. For I am the Lord thy God, the Holy One of Israel, thy Saviour: I gave Egypt for thy ransom, Ethiopia and Seba for thee.

-4. Since thou wast precious in my sight, thou hast been honourable, and I have loved thee: therefore will I give men for thee, and people for thy life.life: or, person
+4. Since thou wast precious in my sight, thou hast been honourable, and I have loved thee: therefore will I give men for thee, and people for thy life.

 5. Fear not: for I am with thee: I will bring thy seed from the east, and gather thee from the west;